LucaScheller/VFX-UsdAssetResolver/docs/src/installation/building.md

 It will then automatically set the `PATH`, `PYTHONPATH`, `PXR_PLUGINPATH_NAME` and `LD_LIBRARY_PATH` environment variables to the correct paths so that after your run the compile, the resolver will be loaded correctly (e.g. if you launch Houdini via `houdinifx`, it will load everything correctly).
 The build process also logs this information again.

-By default it also sets the `TF_DEBUG` env var to `<ResolverName>_RESOLVER` so that you'll get debug logs of what the resolver is doing.
-Check out the debug codes section of the resolvers for more information.
+By default it also sets the `TF_DEBUG` env var to `AR_RESOLVER_INIT` so that you'll get logs of what resolver is loaded by USD's plugin system, which you can use to verify that everything is working correctly.

 ### Manually setting up the environment
 If you don't want to use our convenience script, you can also setup the environment manually.